web-infra-dev/rspack/packages/rspack/etc/api.md

 import { RawProgressPluginOptions } from '@rspack/binding';
 import { RawRuntimeChunkOptions } from '@rspack/binding';
 import { RawSourceMapDevToolPluginOptions } from '@rspack/binding';
+import { RawSwcCssMinimizerRspackPluginOptions } from '@rspack/binding';
+import { RawSwcJsMinimizerRspackPluginOptions } from '@rspack/binding';
 import { registerGlobalTrace } from '@rspack/binding';
 import { RspackOptionsNormalized as RspackOptionsNormalized_2 } from '.';
 import sources = require('../compiled/webpack-sources');